electricimp/PN532/examples/MIFARE/README.md

 It then initializes the PN532 and enable the power-save mode.
 Note that this use of power-save will not have a tremendous effect, as it is incompatible with most MIFARE transactions and will be automatically disabled in these cases.

 Next, it starts an indefinite auto-poll for tags.
-When a tag is found, it is assumed to be a properly formatted MIFARE Classic and we attempt to read an ID field from it.
-If this code were particularly careful, it could have verified this by examining the *tagData* parameter of the *pollCallback* function.
+When a tag is found, it is verified to be a MIFARE Classic 1k and if so, we attempt to read an ID field from it.

 Finally, the code waits a second to avoid duplicate reads and repeats the polling process.